yuzalsif/resume/README.md

 # resume
-A flutter web ui for my own online digital resume
+A flutter web ui for online digital resume.